dev-scripts/prakashbhandari.com.np/content/posts/mock-aws-services-in-local-development-environment-with-localstack-and-nodejs.md

 >The Pro version of LocalStack supports additional APIs and advanced features.
 You can find a comprehensive list of supported APIs on Feature Coverage page.

+# Why LocalStack ?

+Using LocalStack in development environment has some benefits :

+1. No need to worry about internet and can work offline.
+2. Cost saving.
+No need to pay to AWS for usages.
+3. Any team member can easily setup and work locally without having AWS account.
+4. Dockerized LocalStack is portable.

 # How to configure LocalStack in Local machine?

 You can configure LocalStack in two ways.
 One way is to directly install in your machine.
 Another way is to run LocalStack inside a container.
 I always prefer to run inside a docker container.